 Many people with bone pain, low bone density and a history of fractures can benefit from taking glucosamine, which assists bone healing.
 This is especially true if they also have joint pains or a form of arthritis.
 Some evidence suggests that glucosamine helps preserve articular cartilage surrounding bones, decreases pain, increases physical function, and enhances activities in people with bone disorders or those who are at most at risk for bone loss (such as middle-aged and older women).
 (7)

 A 2013 study by the Department of Orthopedics and Traumatology at Haseki Training and Research Hospital in Turkey found that glucosamine helped speed up the time it took rats to heal from bone fractures.
 Those researchers found that new bone formation and osteoblast lining were significantly higher in glucosamine-treated rats compared to those in control groups.
-After 4 weeks of taking 230 milligrams of glucosamine sulfate daily, the rats’ connective tissue surrounding bones were more cellular and vascular, and the newly formed bones that were previously fractured were stronger compared to controls.
-(9)
+After four weeks of taking 230 milligrams of glucosamine sulfate daily, the rats’ connective tissue surrounding bones was more cellular and vascular, and the newly formed bones that were previously fractured were stronger compared to controls.
+(8)

 Today, glucosamine can be found in several supplemental forms:

-- glucosamine sulfate (many researchers believe that glucosamine sulfate is the most beneficial type due to how it’s easily absorbed and how glucosamine positively interacts with sulfate)
+- glucosamine sulfate (many researchers believe that it is the most beneficial type due to how it’s easily absorbed and how glucosamine positively interacts with sulfate)

 - glucosamine hydrochloride

 You’ll probably notice that glucosamine and chondroitin are two supplements often taken together in order to improve results, since both help create molecules that form cartilage, the spongy substance found within the spaces between our joints that help attach muscles to bones.

-A glucosamine chondroitin supplement are synthesized in labs, but each can be found in nature, too.
-Natural glucosamine used in high-quality supplements is usually derived from the “exoskeltons” of shellfish, including shrimp, crab and lobster.
-These creatures all contain glucosamine in their rigid, external shells.
-Less often, glucosamine comes from certain fermented grains.
+Glucosamine chondroitin supplements are synthesized in labs, but each can be found in nature, too.
+Natural glucosamine used in high-quality supplements is usually derived from the “exoskeletons” of shellfish, including shrimp, crab and lobster.
+These creatures all contain this compound in their rigid, external shells.
+Less often, it comes from certain fermented grains.